parkermoe/nlp_word_embedding_analysis/README.md

 # NLP Word Embedding Analysis

-This project uses Word2Vec embeddings and t-SNE to perform comparative analysis of news articles from different sources.
+This project represents a sophisticated exploration into the realm of Natural Language Processing (NLP), employing Word2Vec embeddings and t-SNE to perform comparative analysis of news articles from different sources.

 ## Overview